Mack Saxon

-Mack Saxon (November 21, 1901 – May 8, 1949) was an American football and baseball player, coach of football, basketball, baseball, and track, and athletic administrator.
+Mack Saxon Sr. (November 21, 1901 – May 8, 1949) was an American football and baseball player, coach of football, basketball, baseball, and track, and athletic administrator.

-A Texas native, Saxon was the quarterback of the 1925 and 1926 Texas Longhorns football teams and was selected as an all-conference player in 1926.
-He also played minor league baseball in 1926 and 1927.
+A Texas native, Saxon was the quarterback of the 1925 and 1926 Texas Longhorns football teams and was selected as an all-conference player in both seasons.

 From 1927 to 1941, he served as athletic director and coach at Texas School of Mines (now known as the University of Texas El Paso).
 He coached the school's football, baseball, basketball, and track teams at various times.
 In 13 years as the head football coach, he turned the program into a regional power, oversaw the construction of Kidd Field, led the team to its first bowl game, and compiled a 66–43–9 record.

 Saxon served in the United States Navy during World War II, supervising an athletic training program for naval flyers.
 He continued that work as a civilian employee of the Navy after the war before dying of a heart attack at age 47.

-Early years
+Early life

 Saxon was born in 1901 in Palestine, Texas, and attended Temple High School in Temple, Texas.
 He initially attended Austin College in Sherman, Texas, before transferring to the University of Texas.
 At Texas, he was quarterback of the school's football team during the 1925 and 1926 seasons.
 He was selected as both the team captain and the most valuable player on the 1926 Texas Longhorns football team.
 At the end of the 1926 season, he was also selected as the most valuable player, best blocker, best defensive player, and best strategist in the Southwest Conference.

 Saxon also played professional baseball as a catcher for two years.
 He played for the Tyler Trojans in 1927 and for the Palestine Pals in 1927 and 1928.